daveMad/daveMad.github.io/_posts/2017-04-03-consuming-angular-services.md

 export class AppModule { }
 ```

 So what happened here?
 Well, this is our **app.module.ts** file, we declared a simple module, actually this is the root module.
-Did you recognize the `@NgModule` decorator below our class?
+Did you recognize the `@NgModule` decorator above our class?
 That is the annotation that makes our class an [Angular Module](https://angular.io/docs/ts/latest/guide/ngmodule.html).
 In that annotation, there is this `providers: [SampleService]` array.
 You can add as many as services you want with a comma.

 By adding this `providers` array, we tell our app to make this service (in this case it's `SampleService`)  available through our app.
 So later we import this service from a component or another service, it'll be injected automatically.